Hidden Talents & Fun Facts:

 Treehouse builder • Drummer (yes, ANOTHER one…) • Former radio show host • Proud father of two mostly wonderful boys

-Martin Francis has been programming and stumbling through his first lines of ‘BASIC’ since his computer club school days in North of England.
+Martin Francis stumbled through his first lines of ‘BASIC’ on a Commodore PET at a school computer club in the North of England.
 In his first job as an electronic service technician, he worked on two-way radiotelephones, TVs and video recorders.
 Martin began to notice more computer chips creeping their way into the systems he worked on, so he went to the Merchant Navy College’ where he studied control systems, microprocessors and high-powered radio transmitters.

 After moving to Canada and a brief gig lecturing at Toronto College of Technology, he worked on Mazda Canada’s websites.
 Meanwhile, after lamenting that no emerging website platforms supported collaboration between different sites, he spent the next ten years developing and marketing ‘Ecclesiact’ – his own website platform that enables content to be automatically shared in real-time between multiple websites.